rjinxx/xiaojun.jin/content/publication/weed-robot-asabe-2013/index.md

 publication_types:
 - '1'
 abstract: 'A novel high-efficient weeding robot was developed, which could perform inter-row and intra-row weed control simultaneously.
 A machine vision based system was constructed to guide the robot to move along the crop line.
 The robot was driven by two geared motors.
 Intra-row weeds were distinguished from the crops by utilizing infrared sensing technology and the plant spacing information.
 A microcontroller based control system was designed and fabricated to remove intra-row weeds mechanically and inter-row weed by direct herbicide application.
 Experiments showed that the prototype of the weeding robot was able to walk along the crop line with an accuracy of ±5 cm and realize weeding operations.'
-publication: "`2013 ASABE Annual International Meeting`"
+publication: "2013 ASABE Annual International Meeting"
 doi: 10.13031/aim.20131596766
 ---